Faulbach

-Faulbach is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Faulbach (/de/) is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
 It has a population of around 2,600.

 Geography

 Location

 Faulbach lies on the right bank of the river Main, between Wertheim am Main and Miltenberg, where it is joined by the Faulbach.
 Around the municipality lie the hills of the Spessart.
 At Faulbach, the Main is the border between the states of Bavaria and Baden-Württemberg.

 Subdivision

 The community has the following Gemarkungen (traditional rural cadastral areas): Breitenbrunn, Faulbach.

 History

 The Electoral Mainz Amt became, in accordance with the 1803 Reichsdeputationshauptschluss part of Prince Primate von Dalberg’s newly formed Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to the Kingdom of Bavaria.
 In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.